Updated Dec 3, 2021

 We at Safari Partners are continually monitoring the COVID-19 pandemic situation as well as the policies in place by the different camps, lodges and hotels we utilize throughout our itineraries.

 Generally speaking, if you wish to cancel your holiday then you would need to recover your monies through cancelation insurance purchased before COVID-19 was ‘known event’.
 This would still apply even if you originally postponed your trip once.
-Alternatively, most camps, lodges and tour operates are offering to rebook your holiday for 2021.
+Alternatively, most camps, lodges and tour operates are offering to rebook your holiday for 2022, or even beyond.
 Please note this policy differs for each provider, and we can help you understand your options.

 What if I want to cancel now?

 If you were hoping to cancel with refund, you should be able to do so if you had cancellation insurance in place before COVID-19 was a known event due to the level being raised.
 Please check with your insurance company as each one has differing policies in place.
 We would be happy to assist you in getting you the documentation you need to make a claim.

 What about airfares and my flight routing?

 Airlines and air tickets are completely independent, and each will have their own rebooking or cancellation policies in place.
 You would need to contact that airline to discuss your options for flights (or work with us should we have booked air travel for you), including delaying or obtaining a credit for a future flight.
 Cancelation insurance would also be helpful in mitigating some of these costs should you have had it in place.

 What is my responsibility for ensuring admissibility?